Clyde19-z/Pangle_AdFormat_Intro/Pangle_NonChina_AdType_Intro.md

 Currently (2021 February), Pangle is supporting the following countries or regions:
 CN/JP/KR/TW/TH/VN/MY/SA/AE/TR/EG/GB/FR/DE/IT/ES/ID/RU

-**NOTE:**
+**NOTE**

 If you have both China Mainland Traffic and Non China Mainland Traffic, please note that:

-**For Android App, you should use the Pangle SDK（The Chinese Mainland) for your China Mainland Traffic and the Pangle SDK (Outside the Chinese Mainland) for your Non China Mainland Traffic.**
+**For Android App**, you should use the Pangle SDK（The Chinese Mainland) for your China Mainland Traffic and the Pangle SDK (Outside the Chinese Mainland) for your Non China Mainland Traffic.

-**For iOS App, you have two options:**
+**For iOS App**, you have two options:

-**1. Use the Pangle SDK（The Chinese Mainland) for your China Mainland Traffic and the Pangle SDK (Outside the Chinese Mainland) for your Non China Mainland Traffic.**
+1. Use the Pangle SDK（The Chinese Mainland) for your China Mainland Traffic and the Pangle SDK (Outside the Chinese Mainland) for your Non China Mainland Traffic.

-**2. Integrate both the Pangle SDK（The Chinese Mainland) and the Pangle SDK (Outside the Chinese Mainland) into one project.
-You can find more in the 'Integration Doc' on Pangle's platform.**
+2. Integrate both the Pangle SDK（The Chinese Mainland) and the Pangle SDK (Outside the Chinese Mainland) into one project.
+You can find more in the 'Integration Doc' on Pangle's platform.